arpinarpi/Tasks/README.md

 **"Path"** indicates the search path.

-**"Preserve paths"** retains the full path to the dag (including the file name) in the Collection Property.
+**"Preserve paths"** retains the full path to the dag (including the file name) in the **Collection Property**.
 This is useful for importing files from various folders, making modifications, and then batch exporting each to its designated location.

 **"Preserve Smoothing Groups"** stores smoothing groups in an attribute to prevent changes during export.
 This isn't recommended if you plan to modify the imported geometry, as existing attributes will prevent automatic recalculation from hard edges.

 During import, Blender may become unresponsive.
-To monitor the process, I suggest opening the console (Window/Toggle system console).
+To monitor the process, I suggest opening the console **(Window/Toggle system console)**.

 # Additional features
 There are many cases when you may need to import a single asset currently open in the Asset Viewer or Windows Explorer.
 Instead of searching for it in File\Import, you can copy the path from AV or Windows Explorer (RMB/copy as path) and paste it into the Path panel of batch import.
 This automatically transfers the file name to Masks.
 Clicking on Import will then pull in only the desired asset.